ananya-chittlangia/Web-Criminal-Face-Detection/README.md

 - Detect and recognize faces in real-time using a webcam.
 - Integrates a customizable database (`known_faces` directory) for storing images of known individuals.
 - Displays details such as name, age, and criminal history for recognized faces.
 - Highlights recognized faces with green rectangles and provides zoomed-in details for suspects, while marking unrecognized faces in red.
+- The website is highly customizable thanks to its simple and minimalist design.

 ---